TI-Toolkit/tokens-wiki/tokens/DispGraph.md

 <tt><kbd><b>prgm</b></kbd></tt>, `I/O`, `4:DispGraph`
 <hr>

-The `DispGraph` command displays the graph screen, along with everything drawn or graphed on it.
+The <tt>DispGraph</tt> command displays the graph screen, along with everything drawn or graphed on it.

 In many cases, this doesn't need to be done explicitly: commands from the 2nd DRAW menu, as well as many other graph screen commands, will display the graph screen automatically when they are used.
-Mainly, it's used for displaying the graphs of equations or plots in a program — you would define the variable in question, then use `DispGraph` to graph it.
+Mainly, it's used for displaying the graphs of equations or plots in a program — you would define the variable in question, then use <tt>DispGraph</tt> to graph it.
 For example:

 ```ti-basic
 :"sin(X)"→Y1